-2.6.
+Note: measurement points for TP2 represent both axle shafts.

+2.6.2.
+Here TP1 may be performed by measuring current and voltage at the input of DC/AC inverter and motor (corrected by K1) to determine the power at R.

+2.6.3.
+TP2 may be performed by measuring the torque and speed at the drive wheels or axle hubs (corrected by K2) to determine R.

+2.7.
 Other architectures

-2.6.1.
+2.7.1.
 Reference points for other architectures not listed in this Annex, or for variations in the listed architectures, shall be selected in conformity with the definition of power determination reference point in 3.5. and in a manner consistent with the principles and guidelines discussed herein.
 Selection of power determination reference points is subject to approval by the responsible authority.